dbabbitt/share/README.md

        except Exception:
            continue

-   # Select the trial with points as evenly distributed as possible
+   # Select the trial with points as far away from the fixed point as possible
    trial_tuple = max(trials, key=lambda x: x[1])

    # Extract the spread points from the best trial